Blake Fisher

 Blake Ashton Fisher (born March 25, 2003) is an American professional football offensive tackle for the Houston Texans of the National Football League (NFL).
 He played college football for the Notre Dame Fighting Irish.

 Early life

-Fisher attended Avon High School in Avon, Indiana.
+Fisher attended and played high school football at Avon High School in Avon, Indiana.
 After his senior season, he was named Mr. Football Indiana for offensive line and earned IFCA First Team All-State.
 Fisher committed to the University of Notre Dame to play college football.

 College career

 As a true freshman at Notre Dame in 2021, Fisher won the starting left tackle position.
 He went down with a knee injury in the first game of the season against Florida State and returned at the end of the season for the bowl game.
 In 2022, Fisher started all 13 games at right tackle.

 Professional career

 Fisher was selected by the Houston Texans with the 59th pick in the second round of the 2024 NFL draft.